 AI Scholars (AIS) image

 Students admitted to AI Scholars are not required to pay an enrollment deposit.
 To secure their spot in the program, their Enrollment Reply Form must be received within 7 days of admittance.

 AI Scholars (AIS) utilizes a holistic application review and admissions process, looking at the full application and selecting program participants based on a combination of factors.
-Because we are a fully funded, merit-based program for participants, demonstration of financial need is one of these factors.
+Because participants are fully funded, demonstration of financial need is one of these factors.
 There is no option for participants to pay out of pocket tuition fees for this program, and documentation of financial need is required for application submission.
 Documentation includes either tax documents or a completed NACAC Application Fee Waiver signed by your high school guidance department.

+AI Scholars (AIS) image